Often the focus is around building out the business and testing the innovation.

 Through a deep dive analysis at the outset of our engagement with you, we can tailor our support to help you set and realise growth and innovation goals for your business.

-Here is a preview of the areas we address, but the full 9 Dimensions audit is delivered by an experienced Innovate UK EDGE innovation and growth specialist.
+Here is a preview of the areas we address, but the full 9 Dimensions audit is delivered by an experienced Innovate UK Business Growth innovation and growth specialist.
 The audit:

 - Is designed to support the growth of innovation-led companies specifically, being based on the nine most pertinent dimensions of business growth